-'''

-STATUS

-current

-DESCRIPTION "The table of users configured in the SNMP engine's

-Local Configuration Datastore (LCD)."

-::= { usmUser 2 }

-usmUserEntry OBJECT-TYPE

-SYNTAX UsmUserEntry

-MAX-ACCESS not-accessible

-STATUS

-current

-DESCRIPTION "A user configured in the SNMP engine's Local

-Configuration Datastore (LCD) for the User-based

-Security Model.

-{ usmUserEngineID,

-INDEX

-usmUserName

-}

-::= { usmUserTable 1 }

-UsmUserEntry ::= SEQUENCE

-{

-usmUserEngineID SnmpEngineID,

-usmUserName SnmpAdminString,

-usmUserSecurityName SnmpAdminString,

-usmUserCloneFrom RowPointer,

-usmUserAuthProtocol AutonomousType,

-usmUserAuthKeyChange KeyChange,

-usmUserOwnAuthKeyChange KeyChange,

-usmUserPrivProtocol AutonomousType,

-usmUserPrivKeyChange KeyChange,

-usmUserOwnPrivKeyChange KeyChange,

-usmUserPublic OCTET STRING,

-usmUserStorageType StorageType,

-usmUserStatus RowStatus

-}

-usmUserEngineID OBJECT-TYPE

-SYNTAX SnmpEngineID

-MAX-ACCESS not-accessible

-STATUS

-current

-DESCRIPTION "An SNMP engine's administratively-unique identifier.

-In a simple agent, this value is always that agent's

-own snmpEngineID value.

-The value can also take the value of the snmpEngineID

-of a remote SNMP engine with which this user can

-communicate.

-'''

-::= { usmUserEntry 1 } OBJECT-TYPE usmUserName SnmpAdminString (SIZE(1..32)) SYNTAX MAX-ACCESS not-accessible STATUS current DESCRIPTION "A human readable string representing the name of the user.
-This is the (User-based Security) Model dependent security ID. ::= { usmUserEntry 2 } usmUserSecurityName OBJECT-TYPE SYNTAX SnmpAdminString MAX-ACCESS read-only STATUS current DESCRIPTION "A human readable string representing the user in Security Model independent format.
+{ usmUserEngineID SnmpEngineID, usmUserName SnmpAdminString usmUserSecurityName SnmpAdminString usmUserCloneFrom RowPointer, usmUserAuthProtocol AutonomousType, usmUserAuthKeyChange KeyChange, usmUserName SnmpAdminString, SnmpAdminString, usmUserOwnAuthKeyChange KeyChange, usmUserPrivProtocol AutonomousType, usmUserPrivKeyChange KeyChange, usmUserOwnPrivKeyChange KeyChange, OCTET STRING, usmUserPublic usmUserStorageType StorageType, usmUserStatus RowStatus } usmUserEngineID OBJECT-TYPE SYNTAX SnmpEngineID MAX-ACCESS not-accessible STATUS current DESCRIPTION "An SNMP engine's administratively-unique identifier.
+In a simple agent, this value is always that agent's own snmpEngineID value.
+The value can also take the value of the snmpEngineID of a remote SNMP engine with which this user can communicate. ::= { usmUserEntry 1 } usmUserName OBJECT-TYPE SYNTAX SnmpAdminString (SIZE(1..32)) MAX-ACCESS not-accessible STATUS current DESCRIPTION "A human readable string representing the name of the user.
+This is the (User-based Security) Model dependent security ID. ::= { usmUserEntry 2 } usmUserSecurityName OBJECT-TYPE SYNTAX SnmpAdminString read-only MAX-ACCESS STATUS current DESCRIPTION "A human readable string representing the user in

+Security Model independent format.
 The default transformation of the User-based Security Model dependent security ID to the securityName and vice versa is the identity function so that the securityName is the same as the userName. ::= { usmUserEntry 3 } usmUserCloneFrom OBJECT-TYPE SYNTAX RowPointer MAX-ACCESS read-create STATUS current DESCRIPTION "A pointer to another conceptual row in this usmUserTable.
 The user in this other conceptual row is called the clone-from user.
-When a new user is created (i.e., a new conceptual row is instantiated in this table), the privacy and authentication parameters of the new user are cloned from its clone-from user.
+When a new user is created (i.e., a new conceptual row is instantiated in this table), the privacy and authentication parameters of the new user must be cloned from its clone-from user.
+These parameters are: - authentication protocol (usmUserAuthProtocol) - privacy protocol (usmUserPrivProtocol) They will be copied regardless of what the current value is.
+Cloning also causes the initial values of the secret authentication key (authKey) and the secret encryption key (privKey) of the new user to be set to the same value as the corresponding secret of the clone-from user.
 The first time an instance of this object is set by a management operation (either at or after its instantiation), the cloning process is invoked.
 Subsequent writes are successful but invoke no action to be taken by the receiver.
-The cloning process fails with an 'inconsistentName'
+The cloning process fails with an 'inconsistentName' error if the conceptual row representing the clone-from user does not exist or is not in an active state when the cloning process is invoked.
+When this object is read, the ZeroDotZero OID is returned. ::= { usmUserEntry 4 } usmUserAuthProtocol OBJECT-TYPE